tarwn/lessthandot-hugo/blogs/content/posts/2012-04-22-review-worm-the-first-digital.md

   * Intramar, the French Navy computer network, was infected with Conficker on 15 January 2009.
 The network was subsequently quarantined, forcing aircraft at several airbases to be grounded because their flight plans could not be downloaded.
   * The United Kingdom Ministry of Defence reported that some of its major systems and desktops were infected.
 The virus has spread across administrative offices, NavyStar/N* desktops aboard various Royal Navy warships and Royal Navy submarines, and hospitals across the city of Sheffield reported infection of over 800 computers.
   * On 2 February 2009, the Bundeswehr, the unified armed forces of Germany reported that about one hundred of their computers were infected.
-  * An infection of Manchester City Council&#8217;s IT system caused an estimated £1.5m worth of disruption in February 2009.
+  * An infection of Manchester City Council's IT system caused an estimated £1.5m worth of disruption in February 2009.
 USB flash drives have since been banned, as this was believed to be the vector for the initial infection.

 I noticed the book [Worm: The First Digital World War][1] by Mark Bowden and decided to check it out since I already read [Killing Pablo][4] which was written by Mark Bowden as well